 The Lithium ion batteries are more and more present in our lives, as a power source to small and medium electronic devices, and also as large scale energy storage systems.
-Although the batteries are safe elements, the utilization of a defective battery can cause a thermal runaway process triggering a domestic fire.
-This guideline present usage and recommendations for the users of small and medium electronic devices powered by lithium ion batteries.
+Although the batteries are considered as safe elements, no lithium-ion battery is completely risk-free.
+The utilization of a defective battery can cause a thermal runaway process triggering a fire.
+Other possible dangers are electric shocks and chemical risks.